 In 2002 Rotary clubs began building walking and cycling paths in the Napier and Hastings area.
 Heritage trails suitable for walkers are found from Mōrere in the north to Woodville in the south.

 Many of the region’s rivers are used for adventure sports such as kayaking and rafting, and more sedate pursuits like fishing.
 Popular swimming beaches are located on Māhia Peninsula, at Westshore in Napier, and along the coast between Haumoana and Herbertville.
 Power-boat racing takes place off the Napier coast.
 Splash Planet in Hastings is New Zealand’s largest water theme park.

 Hawke’s Bay’s climate attracted the first tourists in the late 19th century.
-Many came for their health, believing the warm, dry climate would benefit debilitating illnesses such as tuberculosis.
+Many came for their health, believing the warm, dry climate would help those suffering from debilitating illnesses such as tuberculosis.
 Napier also attracted travellers en route to the ‘hot lakes’ at Rotorua.

 Race to the top

 In the 19th century the road up to the mountain resort of Kurīpāpango was served by two coach companies.
 Competition for passengers evolved into a race to get to the top from Napier – a hair-raising journey for passengers, but entertaining for those who lived along the route.
-Some reportedly kept their binoculars on the road-side window sill so they could follow the pursuit.
+Some reportedly kept their binoculars on the roadside window sill so they could follow the action.